Why do you need to focus on protecting the heel?

 Exudate management strategies for pressure ulcer: Case-based learning

 In this webinar, Dr Joyce Black and Dr Hadar Lev-Tov will discuss exudate management strategies for pressure injuries, using real-world case studies to highlight best practices and approaches to treatment.
-Thursday 27 May 2021 6:00PM CET Join the webinar
+Watch on-demand

 Managing the burden of device related pressure injuries in vulnerable patients